ckandrinirina/ck-eglise/docs/feautures/translation.md

 ### Technical Implementation
 - Language switching is available on all pages
 - Translation strings are managed through next-i18next configuration
-- Translation files organized in public/locales/{lang} directory
+- Translation files organized in public/locales/{lang} directory with separate files for each language
 - Real-time language switching without page reload
 - SEO-friendly URL structure with language prefixes
+- Modular translation files for better maintenance and organization

 ### User Experience
 - Language selector is accessible from the navigation